cs-ed/impacts-LNguyen64/README.md

 - Poor: Provides an inaccurate response to the question or fails to address the question.
 May include misinterpretations.
 Understanding of the topic is not apparent.

-2. Invention demonstrates innovation and applies iterative design
+2. Invention demonstrates innovation and applies iterative design.
-- Excellent: Designs an invention that demonstrates a clear understanding of innovation and applies iterative design.
+- Excellent: Designs an invention that demonstrates a clear understanding of the invention process.

-- Good: Designs an invention that demonstrates an adequate a clear understanding of innovation and applies iterative design.
+- Good: Designs an invention that demonstrates an adequate a clear understanding of the the invention process.

-- Fair: Designs an invention that demonstrates a generally accurate a clear understanding of innovation and minimum iterative design.
+- Fair: Designs an invention that demonstrates a generally accurate a clear understanding of the invention process.

-- Poor: Designs an invention that demonstrates an inaccurate understanding of innovation and no iterative design.
+- Poor: Designs an invention that demonstrates an inaccurate understanding of the invention process.

 3. Innovation demonstrates empathy and consideration of its potential impacts.